The New Year Brings New and Old Elements to Home Plan Design

 As Craftsman, Arts & Crafts, and other “back to basics” design styles continue a strong foothold in the American home building and design scene, the straight-line aesthetic of these styles will dominate the scene.
 Think rectilinear openings, quadralateral rather than rounded columns, and other squared-off design features.

-While arches are not totally out of the picture in the coming year, straight and classic lines as in the spacious entry hall of this 2-story, 5-bedroom Modern style home will be seen in more design plans (Home Plan #149-1894).
+While arches are not totally out of the picture in the coming year, straight and classic lines as in the spacious Great Room of this 1.5-story, 4-bedroom Contemporary European style home will be seen in more design plans (Plan #204-1018).

 10. Three Cars and More